-|Welcome bonus||None||Earn a one-time cash bonus of $150 when you spend $500 in the first three months after opening your account||None|
+|Welcome bonus||One-time cash bonus of $200 when you spend $500 in the first three months after opening your account||None|

 Capital One QuicksilverOne vs. Quicksilver highlights

-Sign-up bonus winner: Quicksilver
+Welcome bonus winner: Capital One Quicksilver

-Rewards rate winner: It’s a toss-up
+Rewards rate winner: Tie

-Annual fee winner: Quicksilver
+Annual fee winner: Capital One Quicksilver

 Which card earns the most?

-QuicksilverOne vs. Quicksilver
+Capital One QuicksilverOne vs. Quicksilver spending example

-Why you should get the Quicksilver
+Why should you get the Capital One Quicksilver?

 Recommended credit score